eth-cscs/DLA-Future/misc/matrix_distribution.md

 # Local Matrix Layout

-The layout of the matrix represent the map which gives the position in the memory of each each element of the local matrix.
+The layout of the matrix represents the map which gives the position in the memory of each each element of the local matrix.
 It is used for compatibility with other libraries and existing applications.
 The matrix layout can describe both a column-major matrix or a matrix stored in tile layout.